Identify Security Policy Rules with Unused Applications

-- The number next toApps Seen(12 in this example) is the number of applications actually seen on the rule.
-Keep in mind that it takes at least one hour to updateApps Seen.
+- The number next toApps Seen(10 in this example) is the number of applications that matched the rule.
+Keep in mind that it takes at least one hour for the firewall to updateApps Seen.

-- The number next toApps on Rule(32 in this example) is how many applications are configured on the rule, which is calculated by counting each application in a container app (but not the container app itself—if you configure a container app on the rule, the rule allows the container app’s individual applications).
-However, theApplicationslist shows only the applications manually configured on the rule, so when you configure a container app on a rule,Applicationsonly shows the container app, not the individual applications in the container (unless you also manually configure the individual applications on the rule).
-For this reason, the number ofApps on Rulemay not be the same as the number of applications in theApplicationslist.
+- The number next toApps on Rule(35 in this example) is how many applications are configured on the rule, which is calculated by counting each application in a container app (but not the container app itself—if you configure a container app on the rule, the rule allows the container app’s individual applications).
+Because theApplicationslist shows only the applications you configure manually on the rule, when you configure a container app on a rule,Applicationsonly shows the container app, not all of the individual applications in the container (unless you also manually configure the individual applications on the rule).
+For this reason, the number ofApps on Rulemay not be the same as the number of applications you see in theApplicationslist.

-- Remove unused applications from the rule.Delete(orAdd) applications inApps on Ruleto remove (or add) applications manually, orMatch Usageto add theApps Seenon the rule and delete applications for which no matching traffic has been seen on the rule with one click.To remove applications from the rule manually, select the pink-shaded applications fromApps on RuleandDeletethem.
-Ensure that none of the pink-shaded applications are required for periodic events before you remove them from the rule.
-(You can still add or delete applications on the Security policy rule’sApplicationtab, but unused applications aren’t shaded pink.)Match Usagemoves theApps Seenon the rule toApps on Ruleand removes all unused (pink-shaded) applications from the rule.
+- Remove unused applications from the rule.Delete(orAdd) applications inApps on Ruleto remove (or add) applications manually, orMatch Usageto add theApps Seenon the rule and delete applications for which no matching traffic has been seen on the rule with one click.To remove applications from the rule manually, select applications fromApps on RuleandDeletethem.
+Ensure that none of the applications are required for periodic events before you remove them from the rule.
+(You can also add or delete applications on the Security policy rule’sApplicationtab.)Match Usagemoves theApps Seenon the rule toApps on Ruleand removes all unused applications from the rule.